barbara42/Dar_One/beginner_tutorial/README.md

 If you're using dar_one_docker...
 - you don't have to do anything!
 I already built the mitgcm executable for the docker container
 - the executable is called `mitgcmuv` and lives in the `darwin3/verification/dar_one_config/build` directory

+If you're doing it locally...
+- run `julia how-to-build.jl`
+- TODO: more info and troubleshooting to come

+## Running